What is Tested for in a DUI Blood Test and How to Fight Blood Results

 - How Arrest Details Can Beat A Blood Test DUI Case

-Even though there have been strict new laws passed in 2017 for blood testing a driver’s BAC level, there have also been new ways developed for how to challenge a blood test for a DUI case.
+Even though there have been strict new laws passed in 2020 for blood testing a driver’s BAC level, there have also been new ways developed for how to challenge a blood test accuracy for a DUI case.
 This is because of how Alcohol is quickly absorbed into the blood and can be measured within minutes of having an alcoholic drink.
 (Source: webmd.com)

 A person can be stopped for DUI or drunk driving if suspected of operating a vehicle under the influence of alcohol or drugs.
 Once stopped, a driver may be subjected to field sobriety tests, which may include checking for slurred speech or walking in a straight line when asked to do so by police.
 Following an arrest, next a breath or blood test may be requested by police at the hospital or station to determine a person’s BAC level.